 2. The Mid-Autumn Festival (中秋节 Zhōngqiū Jié)

 Celebrated on the 15th day of the eighth lunar month, the Mid-Autumn Festival holds a special place in Chinese culture.
 Under the enchanting full moon, families unite to share stories of Chang’e, the Moon Goddess, creating a magical atmosphere of wonder and reflection.
+The festival is also celebrated with beautiful displays of Chinese art, such as intricate mooncake designs and lanterns, showcasing the rich artistic traditions passed down through generations.

 Amidst the moonlit glow, indulge in the delightful tradition of enjoying mooncakes (月饼 yuèbǐng), sumptuous pastries filled with sweet bean paste or lotus seed paste.
 These sweet treats symbolize unity and completeness, mirroring the fullness of the moon in the sky.

 Observing the Mid-Autumn Festival with your au pair provides a perfect opportunity for storytelling under the moonlight.
 Sharing the legend of Chang’e and tasting different mooncakes can become a cherished annual tradition that highlights the beauty of cultural exchange.
+The arts, including poetry and music, also play an important role in Mid-Autumn Festival celebrations, enriching the experience and connecting participants to centuries of Chinese artistic heritage.

 3. Dragon Boat Festival (端午节 Duānwǔ Jié)